bcle/fuse4js/README.md

 `fusermount -u /tmp/tutorial/mnt`
 * Changes to the file system are discarded.
 If you want to save the modified data to a new JSON file, add the `-o outputJsonFilePath` option when starting the program.

-Once you are comfortable with the sample program, you can move on to the second example, mirrorFS.js.
+Once you are comfortable with the sample program, you can move on to the second example, *mirrorFS.js*.
 It is equivalent to the fusexmp.c sample program that ships with the FUSE source code.
-As its name indicates, it mirrors an existing file system on a mount point of your choice.
+As its name indicates, it maps an existing file system subtree to a mount point of your choice.
 It demonstrates more advanced features such as file handles.
 The syntax is:
-`node fuse4js/example/mirrorFS.js <file_system_root> <new_mount_point>`
+`node fuse4js/example/mirrorFS.js <file_system_directory> <new_mount_point>`

 Global installation